MaximeNaour/GenoTools/README.md

 7) Storage of annotation: In this final step, the annotated genetic information is stored in a database such as GenBank.
 This makes the information easily accessible and can be used by others in the scientific community.

 These steps, taken together, allow us to move from raw genomic sequences to a functional understanding of the genes and metabolic pathways within the organism being studied.

-The "unique_seq.py" script allows comparing two or more genomes to identify unique portions in the genome of the organism of interest in comparison to the genomes of other organisms.
 ___

-<b>References</b>
+### Scripts' description

+##### To install Edirect (NCBI) to interact with the NCBI database, using command lines, please refer to the markdown file "install_edirect.md".

+- "unique_seq.py" script allows comparing two or more genomes to identify unique portions in the genome of the organism of interest in comparison to the genomes of other organisms.
+___
+### References

 1) Hyatt, D., Chen, G. L., LoCascio, P. F., Land, M. L., Larimer, F. W., & Hauser, L. J. (2010).
 Prodigal: prokaryotic gene recognition and translation initiation site identification.
 BMC Bioinformatics, 11, 119. https://doi.org/10.1186/1471-2105-11-119